 WSOS is a proven model for addressing the state’s workforce challenges with transparent, measurable outcomes.
-We work to create a college to career pipeline that provides opportunities for women and students of color.
-Of our most recently awarded cohort of Baccalaureate Scholars, 57% are women and over two-thirds are first-generation college students.
-Of our inaugural cohort of Career and Technical Scholars, 82% are first-generation college students and the median family income is $17,943.
+We work to create a college-to-career pipeline that provides opportunities for women and students of color.
+Of our most recently awarded cohort of Baccalaureate Scholars, 77% are students of color and nearly three-quarters are first-generation college students.
+Of our first cohort of Career and Technical Scholars, 87% are first-generation college students and the median family income is $12,002.

 Our model of financial aid and student support services is improving student outcomes, as confirmed by the results of a Joint Legislative Review Committee Audit.
 Baccalaureate Scholars are more than two times as likely to graduate in four years as compared with their peers.
 They are also more likely to be employed a year following graduation and earn an average of 14% or more in annual salary earnings relative to their peers.